 - The ability to handle receipts and refunds – dealing with payments is not easy, so opt for a plugin that allows you to not only to collect payments but also send receipts to your users.
 Make sure you can issue refunds if needed or cancel someone’s subscription easily as well as control access for all your members.

 Still not sure which plugin to use?
 Here are our top recommendations to add paid memberships to your WordPress website.

 Our second recommendation is MemberPress – a complete website membership and subscription management plugin.
 MemberPress is quick and easy to setup.
 Just install, add plans or membership levels, select your payment gateways and add your registration/login links to your site.
 The plugin also includes email integration, coupon or discount settings, built-in analytics and more.
 Still not sold?
-See how easy it is to use in our MemberPress review or get started on their website.
+See how easy it is to use in our MemberPress review.

 Adding paid content to your site is a great way to engage your readers and monetize your content.
 However, it does require a little extra maintenance and time investment to make it worthwhile.
 Use the tips in this article to help you decide if you should transition into using paid content.